Chase Sapphire Preferred Vs. Ink Business Preferred: Which Is Better?

 Both cards have bonus categories, though the rewards structures are still very different:

-- The Chase Sapphire Preferred offers 3x points on dining, 3x points on online groceries and select streaming services, 2x points on travel, and 10% anniversary bonus points (calculated from base points earned)
+• The Chase Sapphire Preferred offers 5x points on Chase Travel℠ bookings, 3x points on dining, 3x points on online groceries and select streaming services, 3x points on gas stations, EV charging, and vacation rentals (added in June 2026), and 2x points on travel

-- The Ink Business Preferred offers 3x points on the first $150,000 spent in combined purchases per account anniversary year on travel, shipping purchases, internet, cable, phone services, and advertising purchases on social media and search engine optimization.
+• The Ink Business Preferred offers 3x points on the first $150,000 spent in combined purchases per account anniversary year on travel, shipping purchases, internet, cable, phone services, and advertising purchases made with social media sites and search engines

 For all practical purposes, the Chase Sapphire Preferred and Ink Business Preferred are identical when it comes to the ability to redeem points: